Nick-Gottschlich/Social-Amnesia/README.md

 Build the executable by first installing cx_freeze by running `pip3 install cx_Freeze`.
 Then you can build the executable running `python3 setup.py `.
 This will create a folder called `build`, inside you can a folder with some crazy name, and in that you should see a 'Social Amnesia' executable.
 Run that executable to start the program.

+You can build a mac DMG using `python3 setup.py bdist_dmg` and you can build a windows installer using `python3 setup.py bdist_msi`.
+These will let you install and use Social Amnesia as an actual application.

 ## Sites and Features